-The objective of this Study is to evaluate water supply alternatives to increase NMWD's current local water supply in its Novato service area by approximately 1,000 to 2,000 acre-feet per year (AFY).
+The objective of this Study is to evaluate water supply alternatives to increase NMWD's current local water supply in its Novato service area by approximately 1,000 to 2,000 acre-feet per year (AFY) or approximately 326 million gallons (MG) to 652 MG per year.
+To add context and understanding, water demand and supply are provided in both AF and MG in this executive summary.

 Criteria was developed as a part of this Study to evaluate each water supply alternative's feasibility.
 This Study builds on previous studies related to each water supply alternative.
 The following potential alternative water supplies have been evaluated as a part of this Study: